 In addition to the Company matching contributions, the Company offers a supplemental contribution on behalf of the employees in lieu of the contributions to the Pension Plan, which is now frozen.
 Employees are able to participate in this Pension Contribution Account (PCA) after six months of service.
 The Company makes contributions equal to a percentage of base and incentive pay based on years of service (3% for less than five years, 4% for five years but less than ten years, 5% for ten years or more).
-Company supplemental contributions vest over five years at the rate of 20% for each year of service or upon attaining age 55.
+Company supplemental contributions vest over five years at the rate of 20% for each year of service and vest immediately after five years or upon attaining age 55.